SomeOddCodeGuy/WilmerAI/README.md

 - **addUserTurnTemplate**: Whether to wrap the prompt being sent to the LLM within a user turn template.
 If you send the last few messages, set this as `false` (see first example node above).
 If you send a prompt, set this as `true` (see second example node above).
+- **returnToUser**: This forces a node that is not the final node in a workflow to be the one to return its output to the user.
+This can be especially helpful in workflow lock scenarios. (please see the [Workflow lock section](#workflow-lock)). **IMPORTANT**: This only works for streaming workflows.
+This does not work for non-streaming.
+- **addDiscussionIdTimestampsForLLM**: This will generate timestamps and track them across your conversation starting from the moment you add this.
+The timestamps will be added to the beginning of any message sent to the LLM where that timestamp has been tracked.
+So, for example, if you turn this on after 10 messages have been sent, messages 11 onward will be tracked on when the message arrived.
+When the messages are sent to the LLM, the timestamps will be included.

+`NOTE: The addDiscussionIdTimestampsForLLM feature was an experiment, and truthfully I am not happy with how the experiment went.
+Even the largest LLMs misread the timestamps, got confused by them, etc. I have other plans for this feature which should be far more useful, but I left it in and won't be removing it, even though I don't necessarily recommend using it. -Socg`

 ### Variables in Prompts